What is short selling and why do investors do it?

 Shorting the market

-If you are bearish on the whole market, you can sell short with inverse ETFs as well as individual shares.
-These exchange-traded funds are designed to make a profit when markets fall.
-For example, you can invest in ETFs that short the Toronto Stock Exchange, the S&P 500 and the 10-year Government of Canada Bond.
+If you are bearish on the whole market, you can sell short with inverse exchange-traded funds (ETFs) as well as individual shares.
+These ETFs are designed to make a profit when markets fall.
+For example, you can invest in ETFs that short the Toronto Stock Exchange, the S&P 500 Index and the 10-year Government of Canada bond.

 Qtrade margin accounts can be used for short selling, but investors have to meet certain conditions, including a minimum account equity of $10,000.